PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 In the page [Artifacts](docs/artifacts.md) you can find the guide to download the artifacts with their accurate description.

-[Results](docs/results.md) reporte an extension of the analysis of the results reported in the submitted paper, taking into account the *accuracy* in addition of the *f2* considered as the main metric in the paper.
+[Results](docs/results.md) reportes an extension of the analysis of the results reported in the submitted paper, taking into account the *accuracy* in addition of the *F2* considered as the main metric in the paper.

 The following paragraphs will provide a guide to reproduct our experiments.